Surya Majapahit

-Surya Majapahit (Kawi: ꦯꦸꦂꦪꦩꦗꦥꦲꦶꦠ꧀, Sanskrit: मजपहितस्य सूर्य) (Surya of the Majapahit) is the emblem commonly found in ruins dated from the Majapahit era.
+Surya Majapahit (Kawi: ꦱꦸꦂꦪꦩꦙꦭꦲꦶꦡ꧀, Sanskrit: मजपहितस्य सूर्य) (Surya of the Majapahit) is the emblem commonly found in ruins dated from the Majapahit era.
 The emblem commonly took the form of an eight-pointed sun ray with the rounded part in the center depicting Hindu deities.
 The emblem might have taken the form of a cosmological diagram haloed by typical sun rays, or a simple circle with typical sun rays.
 Because of the popularity of the Surya emblem during the Majapahit era, it has been suggested that may have served as the imperial symbol of the Majapahit empire.

 Hindu deities

 The most common depiction of Surya Majapahit consists of the images of nine deities and eight sun rays.

 The round center of the sun depicting nine Hindu Gods called Dewata Nawa Sanga.
 The major gods in the center is arranged in eight cardinal points around Shiva in the center.
 The arrangements are: